Instructor, Jill L. Basso will teach you how to enjoy the benefits that Tai Chi brings

 Wellness Days / Health Fairs

-Add Tai Chi to any school, hospital or organizational Wellness Day or Health Fair!
+Add Tai Chi or Qi Gong to any school, hospital or organizational Wellness Day or Health Fair!

-- Customize a Tai Chi workshop / seminar for participants.
+- Customize an experiential workshop or seminar in Tai Chi for employees or participants.

 - Choose workshops of 30 minutes – 90 minutes in length.